Skip Navigation

 Available: These add-ons are compatible with Private Space regions, but get provisioned and operate outside of the space.
 Network traffic between your private dynos and the add-on resource sends across the public Internet.

-Unavailable: These add-ons can neither be provisioned within the Space, nor are they compatible with the Private Space region(s).
+Unavailable: These add-ons can neither be provisioned within the space, nor are they compatible with the Private Space region(s).

 You can read more about using add-ons in Private Spaces here.